project-alice-assistant/docs/docs/skill-development/logging.md

 self.logDebug
 ```

 Debug messages are used for information that will help to diagnose problems.
 These are particularly useful if there is anything that has the potential to break in the future.
+They will only show if debug is set to true in the settings.

 ### Info